svreinoso/image-resizer/README.md

 ## Moq and TestFramework for test

-This project demostrate how to resize and image with an .net mvc project
+This project demonstrate how to resize and image with an .net mvc project